 SPTH 270B: STAGECRAFT (Credit, 3 hours).

-An introduction to theatre technology and the crafts of physical theatre production.
-Included are scenic construction, painting, and theatre rigging.
-Introduction of practical application of computer programs to theatre technology included where feasible.
+An introduction to theater technology and the crafts of physical theatre production.
+Included are sound and lighting design and theater rigging.
 SPTH 271 must be taken concurrently with SPTH 270.

 Levels: SUBR-Undergraduate; Schedule Types: Lecture